 While civil wars raged around the region, two countries remained relatively peaceful, albeit under the control of greater powers.

 It was not until 1981 that Belize was at last declared an independent nation-state within the British Commonwealth.
 Even Guatemala recognized Belize as a sovereign nation in 1991, although to this day it maintains its territorial claim on 53% of Belize's land.
-In a 2018 referendum, Guatemalans voted in favor of taking the issue to the International Court of Justice.
-Belize is set to hold a similar referendum in coming months.
+In a 2018 referendum, Guatemalans voted in favor of taking the issue to the International Court of Justice; Belize is set to hold a similar referendum on April 10, 2019.

 In the years following the completion of the canal, Panamanians became increasingly disenchanted with US intervention and occupation.
 As the northern giant gradually ceded its rights, the Panamanian military grew more powerful.
-When Manuel Noriega came to power in the 1980s, he expanded the military and brutally squashed all dissent; drug trafficking, election rigging and murder all played a role in his regime.
-The US finally intervened in 1989, invading Panama City and arresting Noriega.
-A decade later the US rescinded control of the canal and withdrew all troops, finally leaving Panama to negotiate its own uncertain future.
+When Manuel Noriega came to power in the 1980s, he expanded the military and brutally crushed all dissent; drug trafficking, election rigging and murder all played a role in his regime.
+The USA finally intervened in 1989, invading Panama City and arresting Noriega.
+A decade later the USA rescinded control of the canal and withdrew all troops, finally leaving Panama to negotiate its own uncertain future.

-In 2014, the Nicaraguan Congress made a similarly controversial decision to abolish term limits – just in time for President Daniel Ortega to run for his third consecutive term.
+In 2014 the Nicaraguan Congress made a similarly controversial decision to abolish term limits – just in time for President Daniel Ortega to run for his third consecutive term.
 He was reelected in 2016 and, after he announced plans to cut welfare benefits, violent protests erupted across the nation in 2018.
 Hundreds of people were killed, ostensibly by paramilitary groups.
-As of late 2018 and with Nicaragua on the brink of civil war, President Ortega was refusing to step down.
+As of early 2019, with the situation still volatile, President Ortega was refusing to step down.